February 19

 Related Questions

-Did the eruption affect weather beyond Peru?
+Did the eruption influence weather elsewhere in the world?

 Related Portfolio Site